Price Cobb

 Price Cobb (born December 10, 1954) is an American race car driver.
 He won the 1990 24 Hours of Le Mans together with John Nielsen and Martin Brundle in a Jaguar XJR-12.
 He also owned an Indy Racing League team in 1998 and 1999 for Roberto Guerrero and Jim Guthrie.
 He also has authored a number of books on auto racing.

-Price is currently working in Austin, Texas with Moorespeed as general manager.
+Price is retired from most recently working in Austin, Texas with Moorespeed as general manager.